danmcpherson/SonosSoundHub/README.md

 - **APT key errors:** Ensure you've run the full install script including the `gpg --dearmor` step.
 If you see NO_PUBKEY errors, re-add the key.
 - **Package not found:** Run `sudo apt-get update` and verify your architecture matches (armhf for 32-bit, arm64 for 64-bit).
 Check with `dpkg --print-architecture`.
 - **Binary not found after install:** The symlink should be at `/usr/local/bin/sonos-sound-hub`.
 Run `hash -r` to refresh your shell's command cache.
+- **Service not starting:** Check logs with `sudo journalctl -u sonos-sound-hub -f`.
+Ensure soco-cli is installed and the binary has execute permissions.
 - **Port in use (5000 or 8000):** `lsof -i :5000` or `lsof -i :8000`, then stop the conflicting process or change the port in config.
 - **Speakers not discovered:** ensure the Pi is on the same LAN as Sonos, power-cycle a speaker, or run `sonos-discover`.
 - **Refresh cached speaker list:** if `SocoCli:UseLocalCache` is enabled, use the **Rediscover** button in the UI to run `/rediscover` (this overwrites the local speaker cache file and replaces the cached list).